 Note: By signing up for a free trial, you agree to our Terms of Service.

-Your account name is the first part of your Squarespace 5 URL.
-For example, if your full Squarespace 5 URL is http://yoursite.squarespace.com, you'll enter yoursite.
+- In the Account URL or Login field, enter your login, which is the first part of your Squarespace 5 built-in URL.
+For example, if your full URL is https://yoursite.squarespace.com, you'll enter yoursite.

 When the process is complete, you'll see a Success label: